This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Queenstown to Mount Cook: Lake Hayes

 Lake Hayes is one of the most scenic lakes in New Zealand so stop here and look at the lake!
-It looks marvelous in autumn and it must be that all times of the year.
-Like all others we tried our best to capture Lake Hayes with our phones and cameras.
+As you can see it looks marvelous in autumn and must be that round the year.

 Lake Hayes, New Zealand